-The entire site is completely transformed mainly from intensive grazing, and there is no evidence of Garden Route Granite Fynbos habitat remaining (Figures 7).
-Old and fresh signs of livestock were present across the entire site (Figure 8).
-The dominant vegetation on the site can be described as pioneer and pasture grassland (Pennisetum clandestinum, Cynodon dactylon, Lolium perenne) which covers the entire site while the western border is lined by alien invasive black wattle (Figures 7 & 8).
+The entire site is completely transformed mainly from previous clearance for agriculture and there is no evidence of Garden Route Shale Fynbos or Knysna Sand Fynbos habitats remaining (Figures 7).
+The dominant vegetation on the site can be described as pioneer and pasture grassland (Pennisetum clandestinum, Cynodon dactylon, Lolium perenne) which covers the entire site as well as the areas around it.

-Figure 7: Photos taken of the site from different angles, showing the high level of degradation of the site due to intensive grazing.
-Pioneer and pasture grasses (Pennisetum clandestinum, Cynodon dactylon, Lolium perenne) are most abundant and Black Wattle (Acacia mearnsii) is encroaching on the edges of the site.
+Figure 8: Photos taken of the site from different angles, showing the high level of degradation of the site due to previous clearance.
+Pioneer and pasture grasses (Pennisetum clandestinum, Cynodon dactylon, Lolium perenne) are most abundant and pine (Pinus sp.) and blue gum (Eucalyptus sp.) invasives are visible close to the edges of the site and it borders farm infrastructure.